hpc/pavilion2/docs/tests/suites.rst

 -----------------

-In addition to simple tests, Pavilion provides the option to organize suites using a directory structure, such that the suite directory contains not only the test config, any host, mode, and OS configs associated with the test, as well as test source code.
+In addition to simple tests, Pavilion provides the option to organize suites using a directory structure, such that the suite directory contains not only the test config, but any host, mode, and OS configs associated with the test, as well as test source code.
 This provides a convenient way of collecting the test code and data in a single location.
-This is useful, for instance, if one wishes to version control each test separately and use it as a Git submodule in a larger project.
+This is useful, for instance, if the user wishes to version control each test separately and use it as a Git submodule in a larger project.

 .. _tests.suites.organizing_suites:

 Two Ways of Organizing Suites
 -----------------------------

-All test suites reside in the `suites` directory under the user's configuration directory.
-There are two ways of organizing these suites, depending on the user's needs and the complexity of the
+All test suites reside in the `suites` directory under one of the user's configuration directories.
-suite:
+There are two ways of organizing these suites, depending on the user's needs and the complexity of the suite:

-1. A simple suite may consist of a single suite config, `<suite_name>.yaml`, placed directly under in the `suites` directory.
+1. A simple suite may consist of a single suite config, `<suite_name>.yaml`, placed directly in the `suites` directory.

 2. Suites consisting of multiple files, including additional configs and test source, should be placed under a subdirectory of `suites`, `suites/<suite_name>/`.